 The system works because it gets the wine into marketplace quickly.
 Some of its faults are, while it helps the top chateaux that participate in the system, smaller properties are left out and their wines are not available to many consumers.
 Another fault is the dependence on selling wine from the 1855 classification.
 Classified wines, especially the First Growths are the heart and soul of the system.
 Along with the wines of the Medoc, that has traditionally been their core business.
 Ets Moueix was the first and is the largest negociant focusing on the wines of the Right Bank.

 While many consumers think the negociant system causes wines to be more expensive, that’s not true for the majority of the Bordeaux wines.
 Interestingly, when Michel Rolland took his Pomerol, Le Bon Pasteur from the place and marketed the wine with his own company in 2005, the wine was more expensive than it would have been, had it been offered through negociants.
+In a few years time, Bon Pasteur returned to the negociant system selling their wine on the Place de Bordeaux.

 The negociant system will probably remain in place for the majority of Bordeaux chateaux.
 The chateaux are not in the business of hiring a large sales team of a hundred different people who will contact people all over the world to buy their wine.
 They would also have to hire people to arrange deliveries and provide other costly services.
 The chateaux can usually sell every bottle offered in a few hours when the vintage is in high-demand.
 It will take a few more days in more moderate years.
 Regardless of the quality of the vintage, they will sell every bottle.
 With that in mind, why would the producers want to change the system?